-The purpose of this paper is to describe a proposed process for determining if prior regulatory approval is necessary for changes to certain advanced non-LWRs licensed for power production and/or other uses under 10 CFR Part 50 or 10 CFR Part 52.
-The process is applicable only to non-light water reactor licensees that implemented NEI 18-04, "Risk-Informed Performance-Based Technology Inclusive Guidance for Non-Light Water Reactor Licensing Basis Development," consistent with Regulatory Guide 1.233, "Guidance for a Technology-Inclusive, Risk-Informed, and Performance-Based Methodology to Inform the Licensing Basis and Content of Applications for Licenses, Certifications, and Approvals for Non-Light Water Reactors."
+The purpose of this paper is to describe a proposed process for determining if prior regulatory approval is necessary for changes to certain advanced reactors licensed for power production and/or other uses under 10 CFR Part 50 or to 10 CFR Part 52 for a COL without an associated design certification or an early site permit.
+The process is applicable only to advanced reactor licensees that implemented NEI 18-04, "Risk-Informed Performance-Based Technology Inclusive Guidance for Non-Light Water Reactor Licensing Basis Development," consistent with Regulatory Guide 1.233, "Guidance for a Technology-Inclusive, Risk-Informed, and Performance-Based Methodology to Inform the Licensing Basis and Content of Applications for Licenses, Certifications, and Approvals for Non-Light Water Reactors."
 The NEI 18-04 methodology is also referred to as the Licensing Modernization Project (LMP) methodology.

 10 CFR 50.59 (also applicable to 10 CFR Part 52) permits licensees to make changes to the facility without prior Nuclear Regulatory Commission (NRC) approval, provided the requirements in the regulation are met.
 Change control guidance is mature and in place for currently-operating LWRs.
 However, the existing change control guidance is tailored for the physical characteristics of LWRs and the terminology and approach of a traditional, deterministically-derived safety case.
-Advanced non-LWRs may elect to follow NEI 18-04 for selection of licensing basis events (LBEs); safety classification of structures, systems, and components (SSCs) and associated special treatments; and determination of Defense-in-Depth (DID) adequacy.
+Advanced reactors may elect to follow NEI 18-04 for selection of licensing basis events (LBEs); safety classification of structures, systems, and components (SSCs) and associated special treatments; and determination of Defense-in-Depth (DID) adequacy.
 The resulting LMP-based affirmative safety case is substantially different from the traditional deterministic, compliance-based safety cases in place for LWRs licensed by NRC.
-The attributes of the LMP-based affirmative safety case require additional guidance for efficient application of 10 CFR 50.59.
+The attributes of the LMP-based affirmative safety case require additional guidance for efficient application of 10 CFR 50.59